nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ## What to expect during the cutover

 ### Final data production
 The cut-over will start with a ‘Final data production’.
-Practice staff continue using existing system (source) knowing that the data entered will not be migrated.
+Practice staff continue using existing solution (source) knowing that the data entered will not be migrated.

-The final data extract (excluding any data entered during cut-over) is provided to the new supplier (target), who import it into the new system.
+The final data extract (excluding any data entered during cut-over) is provided to the new supplier (target), who import it into the new solution.

 ### Manual processes are put in place